Best Under-Desk Treadmills 2026: Walk While You Work

 Cons: No fold, heavy (108 lbs), premium price, doesn't work with all standing desks

-The WalkingPad entry model offers the essential under-desk treadmill functionality at a lower price — fold-flat design, remote control, app connectivity, and adequate walking performance — but without the adaptive speed of the A1 Pro.
-For occasional use (1–2 hours/day), it's excellent value.
+The GOYOUTH 2-in-1 above is already a budget pick.
+The WalkingPad C2 offers the essential under-desk functionality at a lower price than commercial treadmill bases: fold-flat storage, remote control, app connectivity, and adequate walking performance for normal WFH pacing.
+For occasional use (1–2 hours/day), it is excellent value.

 Best for: Occasional WFH walking, limited budgets